geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-11-04-A-look-into-authentication-Hashes.md

 ## Conclusion

 The journey from LAN Manager to modern password hashing highlights an evolution driven by the need to address growing security threats.
 While legacy systems like LM and RC4 lacked the sophistication to resist modern attacks, today’s protocols (e.g., Kerberos with AES, bcrypt, and PBKDF2) incorporate advanced cryptographic protections.

+In the next blog post on authentication we will expand to talk about credentials and how they are stored in various systems